 SchoonerSail is absolutely not a boot camp but we do take your learning to sail and sail training seriously.

 If it’s your first time at sea, you’ll leave knowing how to handle a sail, tie some knots, coil a rope, and steer the boat.

 Sailing is a physical activity.
 You’ll break a sweat raising a sail.
 Even moving about the boat in a heavy sea can require a bit of agility.
 Some harbours will have ladders to climb and long gaps to step across.
 It’s all part of the experience!

-There is more information about life onboard on longer offshore sailing voyages here.
+There is more information about life onboard on our longer learning to sail and sail training here.